jakemcc/jakemccrary.com/source/blog/2025-11-30-notify-yourself-when-a-task-finishes.markdown

 Still, it is nice to see that little notification pop-up appear on my screen so I know for sure that if I hit refresh, I'm seeing the latest render.

 When I'm running my Clojure tests, both `lein-autoexpect` and `test-refresh` send a notification with a pass or fail message based on the status of the unit tests that just ran.
+If the tests are passing, I don't have to glance at my terminal.
+If they are failing, I do.

 I'd encourage you to think about what processes you might want to get notifications from when they are done and look into how to set that up.
 `terminal-notifier` works great on macOS.